-Lisa Bluder is in her 14th season as head women's basketball coach at the University of Iowa and her 29th year overall.
-Under her direction, the Hawkeyes have advanced to 12 postseason appearances (10 NCAA and two WNIT), including NCAA Tournament berths in each of the last six seasons.
-Iowa is the only team in the Big Ten, and one of just 13 in NCAA Division I women's basketball, to qualify for the NCAA Tournament in each of the last six years.
+Lisa Bluder, the all-time winningest coach in program history, is in her 18th year as head women's basketball coach at the University of Iowa and her 34th year overall.
+Under her direction, the Hawkeyes have advanced to 16 postseason appearances (12 NCAA and four WNIT) in 17 seasons, including NCAA Tournament berths in eight of the last 10 seasons.
+Iowa has advanced to the postseason in 10 consecutive seasons (eight NCAA and two WNIT).

-Bluder is a three-time Big Ten Coach of the Year (2001, 2008 and 2010) and two-time WBCA Regional Coach of the Year (2001 and 2008).
-She has guided Iowa to a winning record in 12 of her 13 years at Iowa, including nine upper-division finishes in the challenging Big Ten Conference.
-Bluder has led Iowa to seven 20-win seasons in her 13 years, including five of the last six years.
+Bluder, one-of-10 active Division I coaches with 699 or more wins, is a three-time Big Ten Coach of the Year (2001, 2008 and 2010) and two-time WBCA Regional Coach of the Year (2001 and 2008).
+She has guided Iowa to a winning record in 16 of her 17 years at Iowa, including 11 upper-division finishes in the challenging Big Ten Conference.
+Bluder, who ranks second among Big Ten coaches all-time in league victories (168), has led Iowa to 10, 20-win seasons in her 17 years, including eight of the last 10 years.

-Bluder has coached numerous players to different awards in her 11 years in Iowa City.
-She has mentored 15 players to 38 All-Big Ten honors, including 10 first team picks, 10 second, 12 third and six honorable mention selections.
-She has also had two Big Ten Freshman of the Year award winners, two Big Ten Sixth Player of the Year recipients, five members of the Big Ten All-Freshman team and two players named to the Big Ten All-Defensive team, with Kachine Alexander earning the honor twice.
+Bluder has coached numerous players to different awards in her 17 years in Iowa City.
+She has mentored 20 players to 49 All-Big Ten honors, including 14 first team picks, 16 second, 11 third and eight honorable mention selections.
+She has also had two Big Ten Freshman of the Year award winners, two Big Ten Sixth Player of the Year recipients, nine members of the Big Ten All-Freshman team and three players named to the Big Ten All-Defensive team, with Kachine Alexander earning the honor twice.

 Iowa earned its sixth-straight NCAA Tournament appearance in 2012-13, finishing with a 21-13 overall record.
 The Hawkeyes faced 11 ranked teams during the season, marking the most games played against ranked opponents in Iowa history.
 The Hawkeyes tied the school record for number of wins over ranked opponents with seven, along with setting school records in team assists (534) and rebounds (1,303).